WBC respond after calls to strip Charlo twins for missed drug tests

-Criticism of what some labelled a lax system which allows up to THREE skipped tests per year, the WBC responded in kind.
+Criticism of some labeled a lax system that allows up to THREE skipped tests per year, the WBC responded in kind.

-It has since been pointed out that EVERY failure to be tested will be accompanied by some form of punishment.
+It has since been pointed out that some form of punishment will accompany EVERY failure to be tested.

 The Charlo Brothers have not risked losing their straps as things stand, though.

 Outlining their intentions, the WBC said the following on the cases of the American twins.

 “Every single fighter who is enrolled in the WBC Clean Boxing Program is responsible for his acts,” said the WBC.

 “Trainers, managers, and promoters must be aware of this.
 And participate directly in the CBP compliance in support of the fighters they represent.

 “I have seen with deep concern the so many criticisms against WBC champion Jermel Charlo and interim champion Jermall Charlo regarding their missed tests.